ddella/OpenSSL/Digital Signature/RSA-Sig.md

 **RSA Signarure** stands for *Rivest–Shamir–Adleman Signature Algorithm*.
 It creates a digital signature in order to verify the authenticity and integrity of a message. **RSA Signarure** does not encrypt your data, it protects against tampering with your data.

 ![Alt text](/images/rsa-sig.jpg "RSA signature")
+## ECDSA signature with OpenSSL
+In this section I'll walk through the process of performing **RSA** signature on a bogus file that we call `data`.
+That will work on any type of data, either text or binary file.
+Following are the steps to generate a signature file:
+1. Generate an RSA private key
+2. Extract the public key, from the private key
+3. Generate a hash
+4. Create, sign and encrypt the hash
+5. Verify the signature
+6. Modify the source data and verify the signature
 ## 1. Generate an RSA private key
 Use this command to generate an RSA private key `private-key.pem`:
 ```shell